ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--replicants`: Number of duplicate instances to create in this request.
 - `--replicant-scheme`: Naming scheme to use for duplicate VMs (suffix, prefix).
 - `--replicant-affinity-policy`: Affinity policy to use when multicreate is used (affinity, anti-affinity).
+- `--pin-policy`: New pin policy for the server instance ("none", "soft", "hard").
 - `--IBMicss-license`: IBMi CSS software license associated with the instance.
 - `--IBMiDBQ-license`: IBMi DBQ software license associated with the instance.
 - `--IBMiPHA-license`: IBMi PHA software license associated with the instance.